appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/cloud-providers/aws.md

 If you want to also send `ping` requests to the instance for health check purposes, you should also add another rule with the type "All ICMP-IPv4" while editing the inbound rules.
 :::

-## Configuring the Appcircle Server Instance
+## Configuring the Appcircle Runner Instance

 ### Connect via SSH

-After you have successfully created an EC2 instance from the Appcircle server AMI, you can follow the steps below to configure it.
+After you have successfully created an EC2 instance from the Appcircle runner AMI, you can follow the steps below to configure it connect to an Appcircle server.

 - Get the IP address of the instance from EC2 dashboard.